MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 has 1.
 This could affect the generalization of results, and it will be interesting to see if the outcome changes after updating the data.

-## 6.4 How does the company size influence the Entry-level Data Analyst’s salary?
+## 6.4 How does the company size influence the Entry-level Data Analysts salary?

 ``` r
 # Define the order of company size